sofia-rueda/UTA-DS-KAGGLE-PROJECT/README.md

      - **1**: Poisonous

    - **Feature Selection**:
      I need to select the relevant features for the decision tree model.
-Features that may include:
-     - Cap shape
-     - Cap surface
-     - Gill size
-     - Odor, etc.
 Remove any irrelevant columns, such as ID numbers or already encoded features (e.g., from one-hot encoding), to avoid redundancy.

    - **Data Splitting**:
      After cleaning and encoding the data, split it into training, validation, and test sets.
 I used  `train_test_split` from `sklearn.model_selection` to divide the data.